It’s Always a Good Hair Day With These Aussie Brands in Your Shower

 Robe

 Launched in 2023 by celebrity hairstylist Lauren Mackellar, Robe was created with the idea of a “hair wardrobe” in mind.
 The brand specialises in active haircare that targets hair loss, hair thinning and coarse, greying or dry hair.
-There’s three ranges: Lengthening, Thickening and Youthful.
+There are three ranges: Lengthening, Thickening and Youthful.
 Each shampoo and conditioner can be complemented with a leave-in treatment and a concentrated scalp tonic.
 Halfway through research and development, Mackellar was diagnosed with a cancerous brain tumour.
 She persevered with the launch plans, using the brand throughout 18 months of intense radiation and chemotherapy and coming out the other side with a full head of hair again.

 Bread